nodejs/node/doc/api/os.md

 * Returns: {string}

-The `os.homedir()` method returns the home directory of the current user as a string.
+Returns the string path of the current user's home directory.

-**POSIX**:
-Will use the `$HOME` environment variable if defined.
-Otherwise, it will use the [effective UID][EUID] to look up the user's home directory.
+On POSIX, it uses the `$HOME` environment variable if defined.
+Otherwise it uses the [effective UID][EUID] to look up the user's home directory.

-**Windows**:
-Will use the `USERPROFILE` environment variable if defined.
-Otherwise it will be the path to the profile directory of the current user.
+On Windows, it uses the `USERPROFILE` environment variable if defined.
+Otherwise it uses the path to the profile directory of the current user.

 ## os.hostname()
 <!-- YAML